wildfly/quickstart/app-client/README.md

 ### Configure Machine_1 (Remote Server Machine)

-1. Install ${product.name} on this machine.
+1. Install WildFly on this machine.
-2. Add the application users to the ${product.name} server on this machine as described above.
+2. Add the application users to the WildFly server on this machine as described above.
-3. Start the ${product.name} server with the following command.
+3. Start the WildFly server with the following command.
 Be sure to replace `MACHINE_1_IP_ADDRESS` with the IP address of this machine.
 These arguments make the server accessible to the network.

-        For Linux:   ${jboss.home.name}/bin/standalone.sh -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS
+        For Linux:   WILDFLY_HOME/bin/standalone.sh -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS
-        For Windows: ${jboss.home.name}\bin\standalone.bat -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS
+        For Windows: WILDFLY_HOME\bin\standalone.bat -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS

 ### Configure Machine_2 (Local Client Machine)

-1. Install ${product.name} on this server.
+1. Install WildFly on this server.
 There is no need to add the application users to this server.
 2. Download the `app-client` quickstart to this machine.
 3. Create a `jboss-ejb-client.properties` file.
 This file can be located anywhere in the file system, but for ease of demonstration, we create it in the root directory of this quickstart.
 Add the following content, replacing `MACHINE_1_IP_ADDRESS` with the IP address of `Machine_1`.